Omega on ScienceDirect

 The Special Issue appeared Volume 36, Issue 6.

-Special issue on
+A Special issue on

-"Logistics: New Perspectives and Challenges "
+"Logistics: New Perspectives and Challenges"

 Guest Editors